MLeidel/SequelCell/README.md

 # SequelCell

-**SequelCell is a desktop app lets you easily combine data from
+**SequelCell is a desktop app where you can easily combine data from
 several different input types and assess them using standard
 SQL language statements.**